run-x/opta-docs/content/en/Modules reference/Service modules/aws.md

     - name: FLAG
       value: "true"
   ```
 * `secrets` -- Optional.
 A list of secrets to add as environment variables for your container.
-These values will be
-  stored in the secrets resource, not directly in the pod spec.
-All secrets must be set following the [secrets instructions](/miscellaneous/secrets)
+All secrets must be set
-  prior to being able to deploy the app.
+  following the [secrets instructions](/miscellaneous/secrets) prior to being able to deploy the app.
 * `autoscaling_target_cpu_percentage` --  Optional.
 See the [autoscaling]({{< relref "#autoscaling" >}}) section.
 Default 80
 * `autoscaling_target_mem_percentage` -- Optional.
 See the [autoscaling]({{< relref "#autoscaling" >}}) section.
 Default 80
 * `healthcheck_path` -- Optional.
 See the See the [liveness/readiness]({{< relref "#livenessreadiness-probe" >}}) section.
 Default "/healthcheck"